OPALX-project/OPALX-project.github.io/ReleaseNotes/OPAL 1.6.0.md

 # Release Notes for OPAL 1.6.x

 >
-**Note:** This are the release note for the first release candidate of OPAL 1.6.0!
->
 **Note:** OPAL 1.6 will be the last minor release of OPAL 1.
 New features will be *not* implemented in this major version.
 Bugs will still be fixed.
 We are working on OPAL 2 with many new features.

 ## Solved issues concerned by users in 1.6.1